 Miss Onyx Hamilton knew the risk of going to Major Jack Beresford’s isolated country estate.
 Surely her husband-to-be, the right Reverend Andrew Littletree, would not condone her leaving the safety of home for the perils that this place posed for so lovely and desirable a young lady.
 Surely tongues would wag about what she was doing with so eminently attractive and intriguingly unattached a gentleman as the major.
 But Onyx’s worry was not what her fiancé would think or what the world would say.
 Rather it was what she would do if Jack Beresford took her in his arms…

 Onyx Hamilton (and yes, Kelly does provide rationale for her first name) is en route to attend to Reverend Littletree’s parsonage (in need of serious repair) when everything goes terribly wrong.
-I don’t want to spoil the ensuing drama, for it very entertaining, but I will say that circumstances eventually throw Onyx and returning solidier Beresford together.
+I don’t want to spoil the ensuing drama, for it very entertaining, but I will say that circumstances eventually throw Onyx and returning solider Beresford together.

 We have a bit of a Florence Nightgale story unfold, and there is a lot of drama throughout.
 I confess, the ending was definitely a tear jerker and the novel itself had me staying up into the wee hours to finish it.

 Summer Campaign is an old Harlequin title now re-released in ebook form, so true to its former publishing tradition is a classical Regency.
 Aside from some violence and a few kissing/embracing scenes, its clean, vanilla and full of wonderfully unfolding romance.
-Those who favor Austen’s more serious bent or Heyer’s Infamous Army historical detail, you will enjoy Kelly’s deep dive look into the return of Regency solidiers from the Napoleanic wars.
+Those who favor Austen’s more serious bent or Heyer’s Infamous Army historical detail, you will enjoy Kelly’s deep dive look into the return of Regency soldiers from the Napoleanic wars.
 Not overly cumbersome, history enriches the plot and characters and provides a wonderful foundation for the drama and romance.

 Its definitely more serious than I expected, and more serious than I typically favor, but the characters are well developed and the details authentic enough to really give a strong Regency flavor.
 The hero is also wonderful and masculine, and although not handsome or titled and with plenty of war-scars, a real gem.
 The heroine is also different, with a really heart-rending backstory and very little but her strong character to recommend her.
 This makes the love between the H/h so much more palatable and realistic.